paramraghavan/beginners-py-learn/src/exercises/exercicse18_mock/mock_generic.md

-Certainly!
-Let's create a more generic mock connection class that can handle various types of data sources including databases, AWS services (S3, Lambda), REST APIs, and more.
+Create a more generic mock connection class that can handle various types of data sources including databases, AWS services (S3, Lambda), REST APIs, and more.
 This approach will use a factory pattern to create specific connection types.